Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

             - There is a link to Wikipedia with specific content relating to the location of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
         - Climate:
             - I can enter any cities in the "Check the Weather" app.
 It does not have to be a city in Taiwan.
 The placeholder suggests the users to enter "Taipei".
 After entering the name of the city, the city name, current temperature, weather, and weather icon are displayed beneath.
-            - When I enter another city name, the current city name is replaced without any issues.
+            - When I enter another city name and press enter button, the current city name is replaced without any issues.
+            - When I enter an invalid city name and press enter button, an alert "Please enter a valid city." appears.
             - There is a link to Wikipedia with specific content relating to the climate of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
         - Population:
             - When I hover the cursor to the dots of the chart, an info window with population data and correspondent year appears.
             - There is a link to Wikipedia with specific content relating to the population of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
         - Language:
             - I can translate the website to traditional Chinese using Google Translate.
-            - Google Translate bar also appears at the top of the screen, which allows me to revert the website back to English.
+            - Google Translate bar also appears at the top of the screen, which allows me to revert the website back to English by click the close x icon or "show original".
             - However, I have to click the close icon to close the bar in order to see the navigation bar again.
             - There is a link to Wikipedia with specific content relating to the language of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
         - Culture: